DevExpress/testcafe-studio-docs/documentation/overview/README.md

 * After the tests finish, TestCafe Studio provides a report with overall results and details for each test.
 See [Reports](../working-with-testcafe-studio/reports.md).

-* TestCafe Studio is made for users of all skill levels.
-The visual recorder allows creating tests without expert knowledge of JavaScript.
-For those who like to code, TestCafe Studio provides a powerful Code Editor with syntax highlight, code completion, parameter hints and so on.
-You can write code from scratch, or convert recorded tests to JavaScript code to edit them later.
+* For users who like to code, TestCafe Studio provides a powerful Code Editor with syntax highlight, code completion and parameter hints.
+You can write code from scratch, or convert recorded tests to JavaScript to edit them later.
 See [Writing Test Code](working-with-testcafe-studio/writing-test-code.md).